MicrosoftDocs/learn/learn-pr/azure/customize-clusters-azure-cyclecloud/includes/6-exercise-create-cloud-init-script.md

 Now you'll repeat the equivalent sequence of steps to verify cloud-init functionality on the compute nodes.

 > [!IMPORTANT]
-> Before you can apply the equivalent procedure to verify the cloud-init functionality on the compute nodes, you first need to remove and reallocate the corresponding Azure VM scale sets.
-This step is specific to the Slurm-based clusters due to the fact that, in this case, the scheduler autoscale integration requires the Azure CycleCloud pre-populates the compute nodes.
-As a result, the cloud-init configuration you applied earlier in this exercise would not affect already existing nodes.
+> Before you can apply the equivalent procedure to verify the cloud-init functionality on the compute nodes, you need to remove and reallocate the corresponding Azure VMSS.
+This step is specific to the Slurm-based clusters because, in this case, the scheduler autoscale integration requires the Azure CycleCloud prepopulates the compute nodes.
+As a result, the cloud-init configuration you applied previously in this exercise wouldn't affect already existing nodes.

-1. From your computer, in the web browser window displaying the Bash session in the Azure Cloud Shell pane, while connected to the scheduler node, run the following commands to remove and reallocate the compute nodes in your Azure CycleCloud cluster and terminate the connection to the scheduler node:
+1. From your computer, in the web browser window displaying the Bash session in the **Azure Cloud Shell** pane, while connected to the scheduler node, run the following commands to remove and reallocate the compute nodes in your Azure CycleCloud cluster and terminate the connection to the scheduler node:

     ```azurecli-interactive
     sudo -i